 This bright, wild, lonely coast sweeps along some of Britain’s finest beaches and is internationally noted for its wildlife.

-Where the coastline is broken by the Whin Sill, ancient black basalt meets the sea in low headlands and rocky coves, dramatic setting for Bamburgh and Dunstanburgh Castles and shelter for working harbours such as Craster.
+Low headlands and rocky coves provide a dramatic setting for both Bamburgh and Dunstanburgh Castles and shelter for working harbours such as Craster.

 Much of the coast is owned or managed by conservation organisations and includes many Sites of Special Scientific Interest.
-The dunes, marshes and mud-flats of the Lindisfarne National Nature Reserve are one of the best sites in Europe for waders and waterfowl and offshore, the Farne Islands are a protected seabird sanctuary.
-The AONB's dune systems are a particularly fine example of this fragile habitat.
+The dunes, marshes and mud-flats of the Lindisfarne National Nature Reserve are one of the best sites in Europe for waders and waterfowl and offshore.
+The Farne Islands are a protected seabird sanctuary.
+The AONB’s (Area of outstadning natural beauty) dune systems are a particularly fine example of this fragile habitat.

 The local rural economy is based on mixed arable farming, livestock fattening and dairying together with fishing.
 The AONB, with a population of 12,500, includes small ports such as Seahouses and Alnmouth and some of Britain’s last inshore fleets sail from its harbours.
 Tourism is an important supplement to the local economy.

 Although the coast is less intensively used than most, it attracts many peak period visitors, both as a holiday destination and as a day trip from nearby towns and Tyneside.
 The coast remains relatively undeveloped for tourism which is largely based on caravan and camp sites.
 There is no continuous coastal road or footpath running the length of the coast which contributes to and protects its remoteness.